 Lindy hop is a partner dance, which means there is a lead and a follow.
 Anyone can lead, and anyone can follow, and sometimes people do both, and even switch roles in the course of a dance (with the understanding and participation of their current dance partner, of course!).

 You do not need to bring a partner to a dance or a class.
 Many people arrive at a dance without a partner, though they may arrive with friends.
 Throughout the night, people dance with lots of different people.
 The greater variety of styles and levels of dancer you mix with, the better your dancing will become.
 If you are more comfortable dancing only with one other person, or a few, that is completely ok.

 That can be a difficult thing to define, so here are some examples:

-Big Bands: Count Basie, Duke Ellington, Buddy Johnson, Lucky Millinder, Chick Webb (where young Ella Fitzgerald got her start), Benny Goodman, Jimmie Lunceford, Cab Calloway, Erskine Hawkins (and many more).
+Big Bands: Count Basie, Duke Ellington, Buddy Johnson, Lucky Millinder, Chick Webb (where young Ella Fitzgerald got her start), Benny Goodman, Jimmie Lunceford, Blanche Calloway, Cab Calloway, Erskine Hawkins (and many more).
 A good place to start if you want to go searching is “Savoy House Bands.”